oppknox/KlickWayAthletics/README.md

 - CSS3 (with CSS variables and Flexbox/Grid layouts)
 - JavaScript (vanilla, no frameworks)
 - Font Awesome for icons
+- Custom web fonts
-- Google Fonts for typography
+- GitHub Pages for hosting

 ## Project Structure